kennyaires/cornershop-challenge-backend-engineer/README.md

 # Approach and comments
 The Scrapy project has one spider - WalmartCA.py -, it has three parses: the first one for crawling the xml site-map for categories urls, the second one for the category page on the groceries site and finally, a product parse.
-I ended up using the scrapy-splash library in order to crawl on the groceries website as it its content is generated asynchronously throw javascript.
+I ended up using the scrapy-splash library in order to crawl on the groceries website as its content is generated asynchronously throw javascript - I believe it isn't possble using only scrapy.
 The first parse and the product parse don't use the splash resources.
 When inquirying the WalmartCA api for product availability on the store branch, I use the requests library.
 The splash service can be runned locally inside a docker container:

 ```
 docker pull scrapinghub/splash